The daily, overnight train from Padang Besar to Bangkok is a popular way to travel from Malaysia to the capital of Thailand.

 To visit the State Railways of Thailand's (SRT) official website timetables page click here >

-Tickets for train 46 to Bangkok cost:
+The fare (tambang) / ticket price for train 46 to Bangkok is:

 Adult - Upper Bed - 870 Thai Baht